All Episodes

 You didn't.

-see, I couldn't help but watch it.
+Well, see, I couldn't help but watch it.

 It was on the monitors in here, and I saw it, and I said, should I turn on the sound or just should I ignore this?

-I said, I gotta do it, I gotta turn on the sound.
+I got to turn on the sound.

 Oh, it's not even close.

-I mean, Elizabeth Warren Folkahottes.
+I mean, Elizabeth Warren, Focahontas.

-There's going to be a lot of buyer's remorse, no matter what happens over on that side.
+There's going to be a lot of buyers' remorse no matter what happens over on that side.

-But anyway, folks, back back back to it.
+But anyway, folks, back to it.

 Oh, ready for this?

-Soundbite coming up.
+Sound bite coming up.

 Maybe have brought in too many.

-Here, grab some bites eight and nine.
+Here, grab soundbites eight and nine.

 This was back on Friday night on the news hour at PBS.

-Judy Woodruff said to uh David Brooks, hey, the vote in the UK to leave the European Union.
+Judy Woodruff said to David Brooks, hey, the vote in the UK to leave the European Union.

-What what do you make of this, Dave?
+What do you make of this, Dave?

 And we've probably overflooded the system.

-A good patriotism that is cosmopolitan, that is outward spanning, and that is confident and therefore a bad form of parochial inward looking Trumpian nationalism has had free reign.
+And secondly, we've not provided a good nationalism, a good patriotism that is cosmopolitan, that is outward spanning, and that is confident, and therefore a bad form of parochial, inward-looking Trumpian nationalism has had free reign.

 You don't hear this.